-Accommodation prices in Vienna aren’t too bad — especially for a capital city.
-Hostels are surprisingly cheap, and there are a good number of budget hotels.
+Accommodation prices in Vienna aren’t too bad.
+Hostels are surprisingly affordable and there are a good number of budget hotels.
 Airbnb is also popular in the city, so that’s a good option if you want a little more space and privacy.

 No Funny Business